circleci/circleci-docs/jekyll/_cci2/env-vars.md

 Environment variables are used according to a specific precedence order, as follows:

 1. Environment variables declared inside a shell command in a `run` step, for example `FOO=bar make install`.
+2. Environment variables declared with the `environment` key for a `run` step.
-2. Environment variables set with the `environment` key for job.
+3. Environment variables set with the `environment` key for a job.
-3. Environment variables set with the `environment` key for a container.
+4. Environment variables set with the `environment` key for a container.
-4. Context environment variables (assuming the user has access to the Context).
+5. Context environment variables (assuming the user has access to the Context).
 See the [Contexts]( {{ site.baseurl }}/2.0/contexts/) documentation for instructions.
-5. Project-level environment variables set on the Project Settings page.
+6. Project-level environment variables set on the Project Settings page.
-6. CircleCI environment variables.
+7. Special CircleCI environment variables defined in the [CircleCI Environment Variable Descriptions]({{ site.baseurl }}/2.0/env-vars/#circleci-environment-variable-descriptions) section of this document.

-Environment variables declared inside a shell command `run step` will override environment variables declared with the `environment` and `contexts` keys.
-Global environment variables added on the Contexts page will take precedence over variables added on the Project Settings.
-Finally, CircleCI environment variables are loaded.
+Environment variables declared inside a shell command `run step`, for example `FOO=bar make install`, will override environment variables declared with the `environment` and `contexts` keys.
+Environment variables added on the Contexts page will take precedence over variables added on the Project Settings page.
+Finally, special CircleCI environment variables are loaded.

 ## Adding Project-Level Environment Variables